sensu/sensu-docs/content/sensu-go/5.2/guides/install-check-executables-with-assets.md

     parent: guides
 ---

-Assets are shareable, reusable packages that help you manage plugins in Sensu.
+Assets are shareable, reusable packages that make it easy to deploy Sensu plugins.
+You can use assets to provide the plugins, libraries, and runtimes you need to power your monitoring workflows.
 Sensu supports runtime assets for [checks][6], [filters][7], [mutators][8], and [handlers][9].
-You can discover, download, and share assets using [Bonsai, the Sensu asset index][16].
+Discover, download, and share assets using [Bonsai, the Sensu asset index][16].
-See the [asset reference](../../reference/assets) more information about creating and sharing assets.

-In this guide, we'll take you through discovering and configuring an asset from Bonsai.

 ### 1. Download the asset definition from Bonsai

-Bonsai is a central hub for discovering Sensu assets.
+Bonsai is a central hub for discovering Sensu assets hosted on GitHub.
-Assets come in one of three tiers: community support, Sensu Inc. supported, and Sensu Enterprise only.
+Assets are available in three tiers: community supported, Sensu Inc. supported, and Sensu Enterprise only.

-Make sure to review the docs and the source before adding an asset to your Sensu installation.
+**ENTERPRISE ONLY**: Enterprise assets require a Sensu Enterprise license.
+To activate your Sensu Enterprise license, see the [getting started guide].

-To use an asset in Sensu, select the Download button in Bonsai and download the asset definition.
+To use an asset, select the Download button in Bonsai and download the asset definition for your platform and architecture.
-Asset definitions tell Sensu how to download the asset if required by a check, filter, mutator, or handler.
+Asset definitions tell Sensu how to download and verify the asset when required by a check, filter, mutator, or handler.

 For example, here's the asset definition for version 1.0.1 of the [Sensu PagerDuty handler asset][19] for Linux AMD64.